sophieggee/madamesuperstar.com/static/content/blog/2023-12-11-earth-rotating.md

 Even when I experience painfully similar emotions time and time again, almost cyclically, it takes thoughtful recounting and sincere introspection to identify patterns.

 ***<p style="text-align: center;">August 3rd: “And all at once, today right now, I am angry.
 I’m angry with the patriarchy, of course, but not in a trite way; this time it’s new, like somehow I have found a creative way to curse the patriarchal threads of society.
 I am angry at anyone or anything that made me feel small when I didn’t deserve it.
 I’m angry at all the people that didn’t want to hear themselves accept me.
-And, as always, I’m angry at the hours that I spend feeling dramatic and ashamed—all riled up, as they say.”</p>***
+And, as always, I’m angry at the hours that I spend feeling dramatic and ashamed—all riled up as they say.”</p>***

 You can watch the same play curtain to curtain as many times as you’d like and still have no idea what to do once you’re on the stage yourself.